kishann/Securing_Files_Using_CBC_Encryption/README.md

 # Software to Secure files using CBC Encryption

-This Security Software Application is used to Encrypt/Decrypt a file by allowing the user to chose a secret, cipher type(AES / DES), hashing algorithm(SHA256 / SHA512) and the number of iterations of cryptographic function based on the level of security needed and the hardware support.
-The software also allows to profile latency for different combinations of security parameters.
+This security software application is used to encrypt/decrypt a file by allowing the user to choose a secret, cipher type (AES/DES), hashing algorithm (SHA256/SHA512), and the number of iterations of cryptographic function based on the level of security needed and the hardware support.
+The software also allows for profiling latency for different combinations of security parameters.

 ## How it Works - Steps involved in CBC Encryption
 - The encryption uses the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) library to derive a master key using a secret, cipher, hashing algorithms and salt.
 The cipher can be one of AES128, AES256, or 2DES, and the hashing algorithm can be one of SHA256 or SHA512.
-- The master key is then used to generate an encryption key and a HMAC key.
-The generated cipher file is then combined wth an initialization vector(IV) for creation of an HMAC.
-The HMAC created and the encryption information is packed inside the header metadata.
+- The master key is then used to generate an encryption key and an HMAC key.
+The generated cipher file is then combined with an initialization vector (IV) to create an HMAC.
+The created HMAC and the encryption information are packed inside the header metadata.
-- For the decryption, the header is extracted and unwrapped to gather information about encoding.
-The master key, encryption key and the HMAC key are generated using the PBDKDF2 library.
-The extracted HMAC is then validated followed by retrieval of the original file.
+- For decryption, the header is extracted and unwrapped to gather information about encoding.
+The master key, encryption key, and the HMAC key are generated using the PBKDF2 library.
+The extracted HMAC is then validated, followed by the retrieval of the original file.

 ## Encryption and decryption Sequence
-- Run the Secure file Suite implementation file(secure_file_impl.py)
+- Run the Secure file Suite implementation file(secure_file_impl.py).
-- Select a file to be encrypted by clicking on "Input a file"
+- Select a file to be encrypted by clicking on "Input a file".
-- Enter password(refer to [this](https://security.harvard.edu/use-strong-passwords) to choose a good password)
+- Enter a password(refer to [this](https://security.harvard.edu/use-strong-passwords) to choose a good password)
-- Select Cipher type from dropdown
+- Select a Cipher type from the drop-down.
-- Select Hashing algorithm from dropdown
+- Select a Hashing algorithm from the drop-down.
-- Enter the number of iterations
+- Enter the number of iterations.
-- Click the "Encrypt" button
+- Click the "Encrypt" button.
-- The number of iterations and corresponding latency in seconds is captured
+- The number of iterations and the corresponding latency in seconds are captured.
-- A decryption window is opens
+- A decryption window will open.
-- Select a file to be decrypted by clicking on "Input a file"(file with .enc extension)
+- Select a file to be decrypted by clicking on "Input a file" (file with .enc extension).
-- Click the "Decrypt" button
+- Click the "Decrypt" button.
-- A decrypted_file is created on the same directory
+- A decrypted_file will be created in the same directory.

 ## Performance Analysis